jack-zheng/hexo/source/_posts/Design-pattern-command.md

 ---
-title: The command pattern
+title: 命令模式
 date: 2021-03-16 15:31:47
-- design pattern
+- 设计模式
 tags:
 - command pattern
+- 命令模式
 ---

 **Command** is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undoable operations.